carrier-io/perf-ui/README.md

       - check:                                        # Check Action (check page state or WebElement state)
           xpath: //button[@value='Search']              # locator for WebElement (You can use "xpath" or "css" type of locators)

+      - checkIsNot:                                     # Check Element is Not Visible Action (check page state or WebElement state)
+          xpath: //button[@value='Search']              # locator for WebElement (You can use "xpath" or "css" type of locators)

       - click:                                        # Click Action (Click specified WebElement)
           xpath: //button[@value='Search']              # locator for WebElement (You can use "xpath" or "css" type of locators)